 Project managers use Kanban boards to assess a team’s workload.
-Kanban boards visualise how additional tasks will affect current work in progress, and therefore re-prioritise, preventing tasks from stalling.
-Teams pull work into the process when they have capacity to do so preventing burnout.
-By measuring the average time to complete assignments and resolve impediments as they occur, project workflow is continuously optimised and improved.
+Kanban boards visualize how additional tasks will affect current work in progress, and therefore re-prioritize, preventing tasks from stalling.
+Teams pull work into the process when they have the capacity to do so preventing burnout.
+By measuring the average time to complete assignments and resolve impediments as they occur, project workflow is continuously optimized and improved.

 - PROS – By limiting work in progress, Kanban teams can improve the quality and speed of delivery.
 In addition, the Kanban Method increases flexibility by re-evaluating priorities as new assignments come in.

-- CONS – Since work is committed to be delivered “as soon as possible”, it suggests regular feedback and a highly intensive collaboration environment.
+- CONS – Since work is committed to being delivered “as soon as possible”, it suggests regular feedback and a highly intensive collaboration environment.